overetou/gardenofmists/index.md

 ## Important note: the project is not finalised but should soon be distributed on this page.
 ### Feature list
  * Place time tags in your text and browse through them through a list.
+ * Save versions of your whole project and access them instantly from within the program.
+You may even create branchs and form an arborescence of versions.
+(It sounds complicated but it is in fact simple to do and understand.)
  * Fullscreen by default.
  * Custom background.
  * Light and dark mode, switchable in one click.